Elisabeth of Austria, Queen of France: Queen of France

 Only in 1569, after the failure of marriage plans with Frederick II of Denmark and Sebastian of Portugal, the French offer was seriously considered.
-Catherine de' Medici, mother of the Duke of Orléans and the power behind the throne, initially preferred Elisabeth's elder sister Anna; but the latter was already chosen as the new wife of her uncle King Philip II of Spain.
+Catherine de' Medici, mother of the now King Charles IX and the power behind the throne, initially preferred Elisabeth's older sister Anna; but the latter was already chosen as the new wife of her uncle King Philip II of Spain.
 Catherine de' Medici finally agreed to the marriage with the younger Elisabeth, as France absolutely needed a Catholic marriage in order to combat the Protestant party, the Huguenots, as well as to cement an alliance between the House of Habsburg and the French Crown.

-Elisabeth was first married by proxy on 22 October 1570 in the cathedral of Speyer.
+Elisabeth was first married by proxy on 22 October 1570 in Speyer Cathedral.
 Her uncle, Archduke Ferdinand of Further Austria-Tyrol, was standing as proxy for Charles.
 After long celebrations, she left Austria on 4 November accompanied by high-ranking German dignitaries, including the Archbishop-Elector of Trier.
 Because of bad weather upon her arrival in France, whereas constant rain had made roads impassable, the decision was taken to have the official wedding celebrated in the small border town of Mézières in Champagne.
 Before reaching her destination, Elisabeth stayed in Sedan, where her husband's two younger brothers Henry, Duke of Anjou and François, Duke of Alençon greeted her.
-Curious about his future wife, Charles dressed himself as a soldier and went to Sedan, where he mixed in the crowd of courtiers to observe her incognito while his brother Henry was showing her the architecture of the fortress of Sedan.
+Curious about his future wife, Charles XI dressed himself as a soldier and went to Sedan, where he mixed in the crowd of courtiers to observe her incognito while his brother Henry was showing her the architecture of the fortress of Sedan.
 Charles was reportedly delighted with the sight of her.

 King Charles IX of France and Archduchess Elisabeth of Austria were formally married on 26 November 1570 in Mézières; Charles, Cardinal de Bourbon performed the ceremony.
 The occasion was celebrated with immense pomp and extravagance, despite the dire state of French finances.
 The new queen's wedding dress was of a cloth of silver sprinkled with pearls, and her tiara was studded with pearls, emeralds, diamonds, sapphires and rubies.